brandonmcconnell/tailwindcss-multi/README.md

 <sup>[View a similar example on Tailwind Play](https://play.tailwindcss.com/BlZhVpTNyn)</sup>

-The release of [Tailwind CSS v3.3.6](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.3.6) (on Dec 4, 2023) introduced breaking changes that broke the original syntax of Multi for Tailwind CSS and several other plugins.
+The release of [Tailwind CSS v3.3.6](https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.3.6) (on Dec 4, 2023) introduced breaking changes that required a change to the original syntax of Multi for Tailwind CSS and several other plugins.

 See [tailwindcss/#13473](https://github.com/tailwindlabs/tailwindcss/issues/13473) for the discussion that led to this new syntax.